Bee Cards

 April

-• Big bee with long body and dark wings.
+• Big bee with long body, thin hair and visible chitin

-• Females have round legs with short hairs.
+• No pollen basket - females have round legs with short hairs

 Bumblebee